-Sobeys' Medline reveals ‘aggressive’ plan to cut costs at troubled grocer
+Sobeys’ Medline reveals ‘aggressive’ plan to cut costs at troubled grocer

 He said the cuts will focus on office staff only rather than “front-line” store employees or distribution centre employees.

-But the extent of the staff cuts will be determined in the coming months – before the end of calendar 2017, spokesman Andrew Walker said in an e-mail. ”Having said that, there will be significant reductions in our workforce across all parts of our ‘backstage’ operations.”
+But the extent of the staff cuts will be determined in the coming months – before the end of calendar 2017, spokesman Andrew Walker said in an e-mail.
+“Having said that, there will be significant reductions in our work force across all parts of our ‘backstage’ operations.”

 Mr. Medline said management expects to record significant one-time costs in adjusted earnings for severance, relocation, retaining, minor systems development and third-party support.
 The initial one-time costs will begin to be expensed in the fourth quarter of fiscal 2017, which ends this week, but the majority of the costs will be expensed in the first half of fiscal 2018.
 Some additional costs will be expensed through the remainder of 2018.